fqantonio/GoingInductive/README.md

 ![Figure 5: 4C/ID group treatment effect for JUNIOR sample grade of school 1: 2003 to 2017 time scale.](Images/RResults_school1_VC.png)

 Figure 5: 4C/ID group treatment effect for JUNIOR sample grade of school 1: 2003 to 2017 time scale.

+> One last comment.
+Better results were found using the time period sample from 2009 to 2014 for just the junior grade, because it doesn't include a negative pattern of the BEHAV variable on the years of 2016 and 2017 (figure 2).

 # CONCLUSION